mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

 EOF
 ```

-The configuration above will deploy the Thanos Ruler on the DKP Management cluster, it will expose its UI on the
+The configuration above will deploy the Thanos Ruler on the DKP management cluster, it will expose its UI on the
 `https://<CLUSTER_DOMAIN>/dkp/ruler` URL and it will limit the rules only with `role: thanos-alerts` to be used by
 Ruler.
 The Ruler is configured same way as Prometheus using the `PrometheusRule` resource.
 Limiting the configuration to
 the specific label allows to select which configuration will be applied to the Prometheus and which will be applied to